 Drug interactions

-For example, turmeric has an anticoagulation effect, meaning it can interfere with blood clotting.
-Taking curcumin with anticoagulant drugs or blood thinners such as aspirin, clopidogrel (Plavix), or warfarin (Jantoven) can increase their effects and may lead to excessive bleeding (10).
+• Anticoagulation effect: This means it can interfere with blood clotting.
+Taking curcumin with anticoagulant drugs or blood thinners such as aspirin, clopidogrel (Plavix), or warfarin (Jantoven) can increase their effects and may lead to excessive bleeding.

-Turmeric can also lower blood sugar and may enhance the effects of antidiabetic drugs or insulin (10).
+• Lower blood sugar levels: Turmeric can also lower blood sugar and may enhance the effects of antidiabetic drugs or insulin.

-If you’re considering taking a new supplement, always talk with your doctor first to make sure they are aware and can point you toward any possible interactions with medications you’re already taking.
+If you’re considering taking a new supplement, always talk with a doctor first.
+They can identify any possible interactions with medications you’re already taking.

-Curcumin supplements are considered safe and no adverse side effects have been reported at low doses (10, 25).
+Curcumin supplements are considered safe, and no adverse side effects have been reported at low doses.

-A new review from 2021 also found that taking doses of around 1,000 mg of curcumin per day did not lead to any apparent adverse effects (27).
+A 2021 review also found that taking doses of around 1,000 mg of curcumin per day did not lead to any apparent adverse effects.

 Yet, a small proportion of people may experience some mild side effects at higher doses.
 These may include:

-• Digestive issues.
-People may experience mild digestive issues such as bloating, acid reflux, flatulence, and diarrhea at daily doses exceeding 1,000 mg (12, 28, 29).
+• Digestive issues: People may experience mild digestive issues such diarrhea

-• Headache and nausea.
-Doses of 450 mg or higher may cause headache and nausea in a small number of people (12, 30).
+• Headache: Doses of 500 mg or higher may cause headache and nausea in a small number of people.

-• Skin rash.
-People have reported a skin rash after taking a dose of 8,000 mg of curcumin or more, but this seems to be very rare (31).
+• Skin rash: Some people have reported a skin rash after taking curcumin, but this seems to be very rare.

-However, the dose makes the poison.
-There is currently no evidence that lower amounts of curcumin cause serious side effects in humans when taken over short periods, though human studies on the long-term effects are lacking.
+However, there is currently no evidence that lower amounts of curcumin cause serious side effects in humans when taken over short periods, though human studies on the long-term effects are lacking.

 Drug interactions

-While curcumin has a very good safety profile, some research suggests it may affect how your body processes certain medications, including (24, 33, 34):
+While curcumin has a very good safety profile, some research suggests it may affect how your body processes certain medications, including:

 • antibiotics